 PG: Brilliant?
 That’s something we used to say on set.
 “Oh?
 We gonna work ‘til four o’clock in the morning on a Saturday?
 It’s gonna be brilliant!
 They want us to do all our own stunts today Patrick.
 We get to lie in the mud and in the freezing cold all day.
 Brilliant!”

 PF: Haha!
-Well, my character, Kyle, starts off in a really dark space and in the course of the series he starts to link up with the Reverend (Philip Glenister’s character), though they have opposing views of what’s going on as well as opposing approaches to the situation, which causes some tension.
+Well, my character, Kyle, starts off in a really dark place and in the course of the series he starts to link up with the Reverend (Philip Glenister’s character), though they have opposing views of what’s going on as well as opposing approaches to the situation, which causes some tension.
 Kyle starts figuring out that he can actually have a say in what’s going on around him so the tries to take control of his destiny.
-But there’s still a lot of stuff to explore and question to be answered.
+But there’s still a lot of stuff to explore and questions to be answered.

 PG: The Reverend is a complex creature.
 He’s the big fish in the small pond in many respects.
 What’s fascinating for me is that he’s kind of a broken man inside.
 He calls himself a soldier of God and he does so at the expense of his wife and son, who he passed over for this cause.
-And as we see during the course of this series, Kyle comes back into his life, with this healing touch he seems to have; it’s like the new kid on the block taking over from the old guard.
+As we see during the course of this series, Kyle comes back into his life, with this healing touch he seems to have; it’s like the new kid on the block taking over from the old guard.
 There’s some resentment there; an envy.
 It’s a jealousy that comes spilling out, one that says a lot more about the Reverend than anything else.

-But during the course of the series we see that the two of them need each other.
+But during the course of the series, we see that the two of them need each other.
 As much as the Reverend needs Kyle, Kyle needs the Reverend.
 They have to come together for this common cause.
 It begins to spark something back in the reverend.
 It gives him a purpose.
 That’s what I think he gets from Kyle, they give each other the purpose they were both lacking.
 That’s what brings them together; that’s what they have in common.
 They’re both quite dark, broken spirits in a bad place.

 What sort of research did you do?